The USGS Water Science School

 According to H.H.
 Mitchell, Journal of Biological Chemistry 158, the brain and heart are composed of 73% water, and the lungs are about 83% water.
 The skin contains 64% water, muscles and kidneys are 79%, and even the bones are watery: 31%.

 Each day humans must consume a certain amount of water to survive.
 Of course, this varies according to age and gender, and also by where someone lives.
 Generally, an adult male needs about 3 liters per day while an adult female needs about 2.2 liters per day.
-Some of this water is gotten in food.
+All of the water a person needs does not have to come from drinking liquids, as some of this water is contained in the food we eat.